Trump looks to impose additional $100 billion in China tariffs

 "I have also instructed the Secretary of Agriculture, with the support of other members of my Cabinet, to use his broad authority to implement a plan to protect our farmers and agricultural interests."

+In Beijing, the Commerce Ministry said China doesn’t want a trade war — but isn’t afraid to fight one.

+“China will dedicate itself to the end and at any cost and will definitely fight back firmly” if the U.S. persists in its “protectionism,” the ministry said in a statement.

-Larry Kudlow, the new director of the National Economic Council, said on Wednesday that "it's possible" Trump's proposed tariffs against China could just be a negotiating tactic.
+Larry Kudlow, the new director of Trump's National Economic Council, said on Wednesday that "it's possible" Trump's proposed tariffs against China could just be a negotiating tactic.

 "It’s part of the process,” Kudlow told reporters, though he cautioned, "I would take the president seriously on this tariff issue.”